Just because a watermelon calls you, you don’t have to take it home.

 Will you have to rationalize your choice?
 (As in, “If it called me, it must be right.”)

-If it doesn’t make you need to learn something new, take you out of what you thought possible, it probably isn’t worth doing at all.
+If it doesn’t make you need to learn something new, doesn’t take you out of what you thought possible, it probably isn’t worth doing at all.

-I still listen to the call, but it has to survive a thorough knocking, or else I move on.
+But now it has to survive a thorough knocking, or else I move on.

-By the way.
-I can’t leave this idea of making a decision alone before saying one more thing.
+By the way, I can’t leave this idea of making a decision alone before saying one more thing.

 Making a decision does not involve the how-to-do-it part.
-Leave that to later.
-Don’t muddy the waters.

 Make the decision first, then decide how to do it.